Writing

 Opportunities for the children to develop and apply their skills in spelling, punctuation and grammar are given daily.
 Learning objectives in punctuation and grammar are taught through Pathways to Write lessons, alongside discrete lessons, where appropriate.
 These skills are regularly consolidated and further built upon across the curriculum and progressively through year groups.

-We follow a mastery approach to the teaching of spelling through the programme ‘Pathways to Spell’.
-It is a programme designed to deliver the statutory content of the Primary National Curriculum for spelling in key stages 2.
-Through weekly teaching of spelling objectives and development of a whole school approach to word transcription, vocabulary development and proof-reading, the programme aims to develop children as proficient spellers.
+We follow a mastery approach to the teaching of spelling through the programme ‘Read, Write, Inc.’.
+It is a programme designed to deliver the statutory content of the Primary National Curriculum for spelling from Year 2.
+Through daily teaching of spelling objectives and development of a whole school approach to word transcription, vocabulary development and proof-reading, the programme aims to develop children as proficient spellers.

 You will find the curriculum overview, national curriculum mapping and progression of learning for writing for each of our year groups in the attached documents.
 For further detail on the skills that your children are learning on a termly basis, please contact your class teacher.